fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. method:: contour.addInflections()

-   If the curvature of a spline in the contour changes sign then break the spline so that there will be a point at all points of inflections.
+   If the curvature of a spline in the contour changes sign then break the spline so that there will be a point at all points of inflection.

 .. method:: contour.balance()